nicsuzor/wikijuris/cyberlaw/intermediaries_safe_harbours.markdown

 Australia was obliged to implement DMCA-style legislation (known as TRIPS+) as a result of the US free-trade agreement (AUSFTA).
 Changes to Australian law largely followed the US model, but were redrafted.
 The Australian safe harbours are in _Copyright Act 1968_ (Cth) Part V Div 2AA; the main operative provisions are ss 116AG and 116AH(1).

-### Only ISPs Can Rely on the Safe Harbours
+### Only ISPs (and some other institutions) can rely on the Safe Harbours

 The Australian Safe Harbours, unlike those in the US DMCA, primarily apply to 'Carriage Service Providers' (CSP).
 This is defined in [Telecommunications Act 1997 (Cth) s 87](http://www.austlii.edu.au/au/legis/cth/consol_act/ta1997214/s87.html).
 Essentially, a CSP is an ISP.
 What this means, crucially, is that the Australian safe harbours do not apply to content hosts.

 The safe harbours were [amended recently](http://www5.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s116aba.html) to also cover organisations assisting persons with a disability, libraries, archives, key cultural institutions, and educational institutions.
 The Government declined to extend them to content hosts and other online service providers.

 There are four safe harbours that apply to different types of activity: